jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 ### 76 Catch to be counted against annual catch entitlement
 (1) In this section and sections 76A, 78, 79, and 80, unless the context otherwise requires, commercial fisher means any person who, at any time during the relevant fishing year,—
+  (a) held a fishing permit or an international fishing permit for the high seas; or (b) was a person using a New Zealand ship who—
+    (i) held an international fishing permit for taking highly migratory species in the national fisheries jurisdiction of a foreign country; and
-  (a) held a fishing permit or a high seas fishing permit; or (b) was a person using a New Zealand ship who, in the judgment of the chief executive, held a valid authority to fish against New Zealand's national allocation of highly migratory species in the national fisheries jurisdiction of a foreign country.
+    (ii) in the judgement of the chief executive, held a valid authority from the foreign country to fish against New Zealand’s national allocation of highly migratory species in that national fisheries jurisdiction.
 (1A) As soon as practicable after the 15th day of each month (other than the first month) of every fishing year, the chief executive must, in accordance with regulations made for that purpose under section 297, in respect of every commercial fisher,—
   (a) compare—
     (i) the annual catch entitlement for each stock (if any) for the fishing year owned by that commercial fisher as at the close of the 15th day of that month; and